-Outside of humans, there are some fascinating creatures on this Earth.
+There are some seriously fascinating creatures on this Earth.
 Different species have various traits about them that make them unique and make us want to know more about them.
-However, there are some that we should stay far away from unless we’ve had proper training.
-For example, a few snakes are harmless, and you can own them as pets, but some snakes can also make you bleed from all your pores.
+However, there are some critters that we should stay far away from unless we’ve had proper training.
+For example, a few snakes are harmless, and you can own them as pets, but some snakes can also take down a human with their venom.
 The list goes on and if you’re brave enough to discover the most dangerous species on this planet, then feel free to click ahead.

 Brazillian Wandering Spider